iann0036/tf-cfn-provider/docs/providers/azurerm/README.md

 ## Configuration

-To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/azurerm**.
-The below arguments may be included as the key/value or JSON properties in the secret:
+To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/azurerm** or add [template metadata](https://github.com/iann0036/tf-cfn-provider/blob/master/examples/metadata.yaml).
+The below arguments may be included as the key/value or JSON properties in the secret or metadata object:

 * `client_id` - (Optional) The Client ID which should be used.
 This can also be sourced from the `ARM_CLIENT_ID` Environment Variable.